 Is expressed in a wide variety of normal adult tissues, including lung, colon, spleen, placenta, testis, and myometrium.

 Belongs to the GLI C2H2-type zinc-finger protein family.
-Contains 5 C2H2-type zinc fingers.

 Transcriptional repressor GLI3R, a C-terminally truncated form, is generated from the full-length GLI3 protein (GLI3FL/GLI3-190) through proteolytic processing.
 This process requires PKA-primed phosphorylation of GLI3, ubiquitination of GLI3 and the presence of BTRC.
 GLI3FL is complexed with SUFU in the cytoplasm and is maintained in a neutral state.
 Without the Hh signal, the SUFU-GLI3 complex is recruited to cilia, leading to the efficient processing of GLI3FL into GLI3R.
 GLI3R formation leads to its dissociation from SUFU, allowing it to translocate into the nucleus, and repress Hh target genes.
 When Hh signaling is initiated, SUFU dissociates from GLI3FL and this has two consequences.
 First, GLI3R production is halted.
 Second, free GLI3FL translocates to the nucleus, where it is phosphorylated, destabilized, and converted to a transcriptional activator (GLI3A).
 Phosphorylated in vitro by ULK3.

 Nucleus.
 Cytoplasm.
 Cell projection > cilium.
 GLI3FL is localized predominantly in the cytoplasm while GLI3R resides mainly in the nucleus.
 Ciliary accumulation requires the presence of KIF7 and SMO.
 Translocation to the nucleus is promoted by interaction with ZIC1.

 - ACLS antibody